Coulbe/Coulbe/README.md

 🔹 **Data-Driven Decision Making**: I help power **predictive maintenance** and **AI-based task-matching** systems.
 These intelligent solutions leverage data science to anticipate and resolve maintenance issues before they become critical, ensuring reliability and prompt service.

-🔹 **Scalable Data Engineering**: Through **cloud-based architectures**, I’m building scalable data workflows that provide secure and fast data access for real-time maintenance tracking and management.
+🔹 **Scalable Data Engineering**: Through **cloud-based architectures**, I’m building scalable data workflows that provide secure and fast data access for real-time maintenance tasks tracking and management.
 This allows our platform to support growing user demands while maintaining high standards for performance and security.

 🔹 **Blockchain for Data Transparency**: With **Blockchain technology**, we’re ensuring that all maintenance records are securely managed and tamper-proof, enhancing transparency and trust for property managers, engineers, and users alike.